numbas/Numbas/accessibility.md

 In most browsers, pressing the Tab key will move focus between interactive elements in the display.

-The left and right arrow keys move to the previous and next question, when you're not focused on an input box.

 Numbas uses the [MathJax accessibility extensions](http://docs.mathjax.org/en/latest/basic/a11y-extensions.html#interactive-exploration) to provide interactive exploration of mathematical notation.

 ### Printing a Numbas exam